ProjectSWGCore/Holocore/CONTRIBUTING.md

 # Contributing
 Thanks for considering taking the time to contribute to Holocore! :heart:

 ## Setting up a development environment
-Ready to help bring back an awesome MMORPG with your programming skills?

 This section will guide you through setting up a development environment for Holocore.

 ### Docker